etcd-io/discoveryserver/README.md

 # Production Configuration

-See https://github.com/etcd-io/discovery.etcd.io for how the service is ran on Kubernetes
+See https://github.com/etcd-io/discovery.etcd.io for how the service is run on Kubernetes.

 # History